 What many do not exactly realize was that the overall success of the Soviet Union can be great attributed to one man.
 Anatoli Tarasov was asked to set up the country’s first hockey program and through his creativity, passions and endless desire for perfection paved the way for much of the modern game you see before you today.

 The story goes as such; Tarasov asks Canada to help him in his setting up of the first Russian hockey program.
 Fortunately Canada refused as it was a blessing in disguise.
 It left Tarasov to create his own system of play that was based around his creativity.
-Through his passions for science and art, he would commonly adopt ideas and routines from a variety of sports, games and even Russian folk dance.
+Through his passions for science and art, he would commonly adopt ideas and routines from a variety of sports, games and even Russian folk dance and incorporate them into his style and training methods.

 His system was widely different from what was known back then.
 The mainstream approach of hockey was to allow one player on the ice to dictate the game.
 However, under Tarasov’s vision the game focused more on the players without the puck than the ones with it.
 The main idea of the system was to constantly move and create confusion; it would lead to a series of give and goes that would ultimately turn into high scoring chances or further possession.
 In order to accomplish this Tarasov would not create positional limitations such as defenders having to stay behind the offense or wingers staying on their side of the ice.
 There were essentially 3 forwards and 2 defenders and each of them could move as they wish so long as the rest of the team shifted their position on the ice and adapted to the new situation.